-6.6.2.
-Spring powered blasters, manual pump air powered blasters, and manual priming blasters may not shoot over 200 fps.
+6.7.2.
+Spring powered manual priming blasters may not shoot over 200 fps.

-6.8.
+6.9.
 Blasters with cosmetic modifications made to look like firearms are NOT ALLOWED.
 This includes excessive black or silver regardless if the blaster has an orange safety tip.
-Blasters may not have black, metallic, or dark muzzles; they MUST be a light and safe color.
+Blasters may not have black, metallic, excessive dark colors, or dark muzzles; they MUST be a light and safe color.
 Painted blasters will be assessed on a case by case basis at the sole discretion of BTA staff.

 7. Team Creation

 7.1.
-You have a minimum of 5 players and a maximum of 7.
+Teams have a minimum of 5 players and a maximum of 7.

 7.1.1.
 Players must be 15 years of age or older in the calendar year of the event.